Skip to content

 Lifecycle events

-smelt.cell(name):subscribe(handler) subscribes to runtime cells — agent turns, session load, mode changes, tool start/end, and so on.
-Some carry a payload, some are bare signals. :subscribe returns a Reg whose :remove() drops the subscription.
-The full list is the smelt.cell.Name alias in _types.lua; common ones:
+smelt.events.on(name, handler) subscribes to runtime events: agent turns, session load, tool start/end, and so on.
+Events carry only future occurrences, so handlers receive the payload without a previous value. smelt.signal.subscribe(name, handler) subscribes to durable runtime state such as mode changes.
+Both return a Reg whose :remove() drops the subscription.
+The full lists are the smelt.events.Name and smelt.signal.Name aliases in _types.lua; common ones:

 tool_start { tool, args } A tool call began